nhsx/HSMA4-12-DES-rheum/README.md

 ### Project Stucture

 - The main code is found in the `./scr` folder of the repository (see Usage below for more information)
-- The accompanying documentation can be found here (TBA).
+- The accompanying documentation can be found here (private repo): [MkDocs repo](https://github.com/nhsengland/HSMA4-12-DES-rheum-mkdocs).

 ### Built With